deltoss/sentinel-centurion/README.md

 # Documentation

-The project documentation can be found in the repo's [GitHub pages](https://deltoss.github.io/sentinel-centurion/)
+The project documentation can be found in the repo's [Netlify site](https://sentinel-centurion.netlify.com)

 # License